upsetjs/upsetjs_r/README.md

 # UpSet.js as R HTMLWidget

 [![Github Actions][github-actions-image]][github-actions-url]

 This is a [HTMLWidget](http://www.htmlwidgets.org/) wrapper around the JavaScript library [UpSet.js](https://github.com/upsetjs/upsetjs) and an alternative implementation of [UpSetR](https://www.rdocumentation.org/packages/UpSetR).

+This package is part of the UpSet.js ecosystem located at the main [Github Monorepo](https://github.com/upsetjs/upsetjs).

 ## Installation